Self-empowerment means you have no fear in making the decisions that are right for you.

 I died!
 Well, a part of me died, that is.
 The part of me that feared the worst possible outcome.
 Because when the worst possible outcome (my biggest fear) did happen, the bottom dropped out and I fell through it.

 And when your worst fears come true, there’s nothing left to fear.
 It becomes something that already happened, not something that is going to happen.

-That’s where I ended up that day in the Arizona desert, a 1000 miles from home, when my car broke down.
+That’s where I ended up that day in the Arizona desert, 1000 miles from home when my car broke down.
 That event changed my life forever (full story here).

 That event caused me to find out what happens when what you fear most comes true.